 The notification will consist of the nature and extent and reasons of the action taken.
-The staff will take the same notification action if they themselves must exercise their late data responsibility in the interest of an Area Coordinator.
-Those who consistently abuse the base-case development process by submitting late or unusable data may be significantly compromising the reliability of the Western Interconnection transmission system, which may eventually become a NERC compliance issue.
+Those who consistently abuse the base-case development process by submitting late or unusable data may be significantly compromising the reliability of the Western Interconnection transmission system, which is a NERC compliance issue.

-Back Fitting of Late Data
+Backfitting of Late Data

-The Late Data Procedure allows for an Area Coordinator or the staff to take over data submittal responsibilities for a delinquent entity in the event that entity is unable to submit usable data in accordance with the defined schedule.
-If the delinquent entity's data should subsequently become available, the data shall be submitted to the appropriate Area Coordinator or to the staff to partially or fully replace that which was previously submitted.
-The staff may, however, refuse to accept this back-fit data if, in their judgment, the back-fit data is no better than the data already in the case or if there would be unacceptable impairment of the schedule by accepting the back-fit data.
+The Late Data Procedure allows for the WECC staff to take over data submittal responsibilities for a Planning Coordinator in the event that entity is unable to submit usable data in accordance with the defined schedule.
+If the Planning Coordinator 's data should subsequently become available, the data shall be submitted to the WECC staff to partially or fully replace that which was previously submitted.
+However, the staff may refuse to accept this backfit data if, in its judgment, the backfit data is no better than the data already in the case or if there would be unacceptable impairment of the schedule by accepting the backfit data.

-Appendix 2 – Area, Zone, and Bus Number Assignments
+Appendix 2 – Area, Zone and Bus Number Assignments

 Southwest Region